Cysharp/UniTask/README.md

 }
 ```

-Note: Only suppress throws if you call it directly into the most source method.
-Otherwise, the return value will be converted, but the entire pipeline will not be suppressed throws.
+Note: Only suppress throws if you call directly into the most source method.
+Otherwise, the return value will be converted, but the entire pipeline will not suppress throws.

 Progress
 ---
-Some async operation for unity have `ToUniTask(IProgress<float> progress = null, ...)` extension methods.
+Some async operations for unity have `ToUniTask(IProgress<float> progress = null, ...)` extension methods.

 ```csharp
 var progress = Progress.Create<float>(x => Debug.Log(x));